 There is only one major exercise that takes place together at the Credit Suisse assessment centre - the Credit Suisse group exercise.
 Normally, you will be divided into two groups of three and given 10 minutes to read through a case study approximately five pages long.
 The case study will usually state a problem as well as the solutions offered to deal with it.
 You must then discuss the different solutions offered for about a half an hour.
 During this stage of the proceedings, you should make yourself heard without being too forceful.
 Following this, you will have 10 minutes to give a presentation on the solution you came up with and be questioned on it by the assessors.

 Make sure you are well-prepared for your interviews by having answers ready about practical things you have done related to the position, as well as by preparing competency answers.

 Credit Suisse’s recruitment process is heavily biased towards interviews.
 However, to even get a chance at the interviews, you must ensure that you pass the Credit Suisse online tests at the start of the process.
-Preparation is key as you should be setting out to impress at every point.
+Preparation is key as you set out to impress at each point.
 This article has given you an insight into what to expect, as well as a set of resources available to help you prepare.